 Every ten years, the most respected and articulate of film magazines, Sight and Sound, runs a poll voted for by the directors and critics of our time for their ten favourite films.
 This coalesces into a poll of fifty films and yesterday these were announced a long with a live tweet countdown of the apparent top ten greatest films of all time (at least for the next … Continue reading Sight & Sound Film Poll 2012 In Detail.

 Taking a side step from simply looking into the work of one particular director, here we are going to be looking at the highlights from a whole genre.
 It seems like a big ask but really the genre of horror needs its past remembering now more than ever.
-With the modern interpretation of genre reliant … Continue reading A Beginner’s Guide to Vintage Horror 1920 – 1960.
+With the modern interpretation of genre reliant on set pieces or gore and torture, and with very … Continue reading A Beginner’s Guide to Vintage Horror 1920 – 1960.